virajbhat/street_group_test/README.md

 # street_group_test
-This repo aims to fulfil the task provided by street group company for data engineer position.
+This repository aims to fulfil the task provided by street group company for data engineer position.